marione-3093/Yoga-530-14Ikb-Hackintosh/README.md

 <summary><strong>🌙 Setup hibernation and sleep</strong></summary>
 </br>

 [Script](https://www.tonymacx86.com/threads/release-sleeponlowbattery-solb.264785) that performs auto sleep/hibernate at low battery.
+Otherwise, if you don't want to use the script you can follow this [guide](https://dortania.github.io/OpenCore-Post-Install/universal/sleep.html#preparations)

 1. Open terminal
 2. Enter commands below one by one